Skip to content

 I've seen too many teeth lost to preventable decay.
 Fluoride has prevented millions of those losses.
 That's not marketing—that's observation across decades.

-National Toxicology Program.
-(2020).
-Systematic Review of Fluoride Exposure and Neurodevelopmental and Cognitive Health Effects.
-U.S. Department of Health and Human Services. ↩
+4. National Toxicology Program.
+(2024).
+NTP Monograph on the Systematic Review of Fluoride Exposure and Neurodevelopmental and Cognitive Health Effects.
+NTP Monograph 08.
+U.S. Department of Health and Human Services.
+The final monograph, released August 2024, supersedes the 2020 draft.
+Available at: https://ntp.niehs.nih.gov/sites/default/files/2024-08/fluoride_final_508.pdf

-Public Health England.
-(2017).
+5. Office for Health Improvement and Disparities.
+(2021).
 Delivering better oral health: an evidence-based toolkit for prevention.
-Recommends "spit, don't rinse" after brushing. ↩
+4th edition.
+Recommends "spit, don't rinse" after brushing.